New Brunswick Confederation of Regions Party

 The New Brunswick Confederation of Regions Party was a political party in the Province of New Brunswick, Canada.
-It was the only branch of the Confederation of Regions Party of Canada to win any seats.
-It held official status in the Legislative Assembly between 1991 and 1995, before losing all its seats in the following election.
+It was the only branch of the Confederation of Regions Party of Canada to win any seats in their respective legislature.
+Having won the second most seats in the 1991 provincial election, the party was the official opposition in the Legislative Assembly between 1991 and 1995, before losing all its seats in the following election.

 History

 Uprising

 In the late 1980s, support for the Progressive Conservative Party of Premier Richard Hatfield had collapsed because of corruption scandals in the government.
 As well, many English-speaking New Brunswickers were unhappy with the government's promotion of official bilingualism (the use of English and French in public services).

-CoR promised to repeal the 1969 Official Languages Act, which made the French language equal for official purposes with English on a province-wide basis.
-CoR proposed providing government services in French only in areas with a large francophone population.
-The French-speaking Acadian population believed this to be an anti-francophone policy, so the CoR had no support in areas with large francophone populations.
+The federal Confederation of Regions Party (CoR) promised to repeal the 1969 Official Languages Act, which made the English and French languages equal for all official purposes in all public services.
+CoR proposed providing government services in French only in areas with a predominantly francophone population.
+The French-speaking Acadian population believed this to be an anti-francophone policy, and so the CoR had no support in areas of majority francophone population.

-In the 1988 federal election, the CoR party had considerable success in New Brunswick.
-CoR nominated candidates in seven of the ten federal ridings in the 1988 election, and won 4.3% of the vote within the province.
+In the 1988 federal election, the CoR Party had considerable success in New Brunswick, where it nominated candidates in seven of the ten electoral ridings and captured 4.3% of the vote within the province.

 Formation

-The CoR party's provincial wing was founded in 1989.
-Miramichi businessman Arch Pafford was elected leader, and former Hatfield cabinet minister Ed Allen became the party's most notable candidate.
+The CoR Party's New Brunswick provincial wing was founded in 1989.
+Miramichi businessman Arch Pafford was elected its first leader, and former Hatfield cabinet minister Ed Allen became the party's most notable candidate.
+Blaine Higgs, who would decades later become leader of the Progressive Conservative Party and Premier, also ran for the CoR leadership, placing second behind Pafford.